Heidi A. Hamann, PhD

 Medical Liaison, HealthCare Partnership

-Assistant Professor, The University of Arizona Department of Psychology
+Assistant Professor, The University of Arizona Psychology Department

 Assistant Professor of Clinical Medicine, Department of Medicine, The University of Arizona